timofruehwirth/tei_rdfa/README.md

 :construction:

-`tei_rdfa()` is a dedicated function to extract RDFa data embedded in TEI-XML files.
+`tei_rdfa()` is a dedicated function to extract RDF embedded in TEI-XML files by means of RDFa.

 It performs the following tasks:
 - validate the file format (`.xml` or `.tei`)